Fylgija/Big-lips-bitch-moving-stuff-to-get-out-of-a-maze/README.md

 # Sokoban
-This is a Sokoban like game done in JavaScript
+Big lips bitch moving stuff to get out of a maze, just like in a Sokoban game